 Being a bengali, Though I love bhetki(Indian sea bass fish), but because of its high price, except making fish cutlets, I generally don’t use it making my macher chop recipe.
 Instead, I use quite less expensive fishes like rui or katla though aar, tilapia, or loitta can be used if suits.
 So this fish chop is not only a delicious evening snack, but it is also a pocket-friendly starter.

 I learned this recipe from my mom, even I acquire her idea, how to make macher chop with the leftover fish.
 As you know, in our Bengali household, fish is always a must in our regular meal, so our freezer was mostly stuffed with it.
 Especially, when my dad bought a big rui(rohu) or katla fish and we got bored to have the fish throughout the week, but still, raw fish was left in the refrigerator.
 My mom didn’t think twice to finish those fish by making this chop.

-Similarly in my home, when nobody from my family is ready to eat fish anymore.
-I apply to my mom’s method.
+Similarly in my home, when nobody in my family is ready to eat fish anymore.
+I apply my mom’s method.
 Don’t believe me, after frying this chop, it is finished in no time.
 Even my son asks for more when he was the first one to deny having more fish.
 Generally, I use the Katla or rohu(rui) fish belly for making this preparation as it contains comparatively fewer bones than the other part of the fish.
 But you can also choose other meaty parts of any fish.

 Even, you may prepare these fish croquettes in bulk and store them in the freezer(the coolest cabinet of the refrigerator) for 3-4 days.
 To welcome your guests, pleasing your family, or partying with friends at home, it is a very good option.
 Just fry it before serving.
 But must keep the croquettes out of the freezer at least before 15 mins of frying.
 Then fry it in low to medium heat to get the best result as it’s still chilled from inside.